DAMO-NLP-SG/CLEX/README.md

 - **Train Short, Test Long**: _NO_ performance drop on the sequences _4x~8x longer_ than the training ones (see [here](https://github.com/DAMO-NLP-SG/CLEX#language-modelling)).
 - **Continuous Length Extrapolation**: Explicitly modeling the continuous dynamics of context window size during length extrapolation.

+If you have any questions, feel free to contact us.
+(Email: guanzzh.chen@gmail.com)

 ## Model Zoo
 <div align="center">